django/django/docs/asgi.rst

         def __call__(self, message):
             ...

-The application interface is defined as two callables, though, to allow more flexibility for things like factory functions or type-based dispatchers.
+The application interface is specified as the more generic case of two callables to allow more flexibility for things like factory functions or type-based dispatchers.

 Both the application instance and the ``reply`` callable passed to the instance on instantiation take messages - these are defined in protocol specifications,